AbdusSattar-70/Bookstore-with-react/README.md

 **Bookstore-with-react** is the project of the Bookstore CMS application with React </b>

-<h5> I set up the environment and tools needed to develop a React application.
-In this project, I will make a simple SPA that contains two subpages - Books and Categories.</h5>
+<h5> I set up the environment and tools needed to develop a React Redux application.
+In this project, I have made a simple SPA that contains two subpages - Books and Categories.</h5>

 ## 🛠 Built With <a name="built-with"></a>